 - You will not be compensated for all your feedback.
 Not even a cent.

-ARE YOU STILL GAME?
-If the fulfillment of helping out is payment enough for you, then go ahead and choose from these two Apple product testing
+If you’re still game and the fulfillment of helping out is payment enough for you, then go ahead and choose from these two Apple product testing

 AppleSeed is Apple’s software testing program, often involves pre-release software like new iOS upgrades.
 When this program was first launched, it was open to anyone interested in joining.
 Today, AppleSeed is invite-only.